Sonia Delaunay: Later life (1945 – 1979)

 In 1967 (25 February – 5 April) she was a part of an exhibition of artist-decorated cars entitled 'Cinq voitures personnalisées par cinq artistes contemporains' ('Five Cars Personalized by Five Contemporary Artists') organized by the journal Réalités as a fundraiser for French medical research.
 She designed the pattern for a Matra 530 by experimenting with optical effects causing the car to recompose the pattern into a light blue shade when in motion 'so as not to attract other drivers' attention to the point of causing accidents through distraction.'

 Sonia Delaunay died 5 December 1979, in Paris, aged 94.
 She was buried in Gambais, next to Robert Delaunay's grave.

 Her son, Charles Delaunay, became an expert in jazz music during the 1930s.
 He was a jazz critic, organizer of jazz concerts and a founder of the Hot Club of France (the first jazz club in France) and the first editor of Jazz Hot Magazine, the club's official publication.

 Legacy

 Delaunay's painting Coccinelle was featured on a stamp jointly released by the French Post Office, La Poste and the United Kingdom's Royal Mail in 2004 to commemorate the centenary of the Entente Cordiale.

 US fashion designer Perry Ellis devoted his fall 1984 collection to Delaunay, producing knits and prints in Delaunay colors and patterns.

 There is a tapestry by Delaunay, dated 1969, in the collection of the Institut Français, in London.

 Retrospectives

 Aberbach Fine Art, 988 Madison Avenue, January - February 1974.

-Sonia Delaunay was one of the artists presented in the retrospective group exhibition Dada is Dada at Bildmuseet, Umeå University, Sweden, running from 2017-11-17 to 2018-05-20.
+Sonia Delaunay was one of the artists presented in the retrospective group exhibition Dada is Dada at Bildmuseet, Umeå University, Sweden (17 November 2017 to 20 May 2018).

+From 23 February to 7 July 2024, the Bard Graduate Center exhibited Sonia Delaunay Living Art.
+The exhibit focused on “her virtuosic sense of color and form, and more on the diversity of her practice and breadth of her artistic output.”